GiovanH/fansim-engine/README.md

 - Easy to write and distribute fan volumes
 - Simple for users to play fan volumes
 - Maximally accessible
-- Mix-and-match: Put all the fan volumes you want and play routes without conflicts!
+- Mix-and-match: Multiple people can write simultaneously without worrying about naming conflicts